kyma-project/community/sig-and-wg/sig-core/proposals/objects-store-proposal.md

 3. Storage for static client-side applications

 ## Solution

+A new custom solution called ObjectStore.

 ![](assets/storage.svg)

 1. Location of the object is specified in the Object custom resource.
-2. ObjectStore controller fetches the object basing on the information given in the custom resource.
+2. Object controller fetches the object basing on the information given in the custom resource.
 3. The controller performs:
     - Mutation of the object by communicating with mutation webhook specified in the custom resource
     - Validation of the object by communicating with mutation webhook specified in the custom resource